Around the World in Eighty Games: Casinos and the Integration of International Gaming Wisdom

 Dominoes

-With its origins in China, Dominoes is a game that has gained widespread acclaim worldwide.
-It is played in cafes, homes, and casinos.
-In the ancient version, players get a collection of tiles and try to match one end of a tile with the end of a domino fitted on a table.
+With its origins in China, dominoes is a game that has gained widespread popularity around the world.
+It is played in cafes, homes, and casinos alike.
+In the traditional version, players receive a collection of tiles and try to match one end of a tile with the end of a domino already placed on the table.

 Modern-Day Renditions of Some Ancient Games